You are here

 %change in P = %change in M – %change in y.

-Flaws or Criticisms of Quantiry Theory of Money
+Flaws or Criticisms of Quantity Theory of Money

 1. Price is not a passive factor but it is active because price tends to encourage the producer to produce more.
-Higher price is the incentive to the producer to produce more.
+The higher price is the incentive for the producer to produce more.

-2. Not only people hold money as idle cash to meet the daily liquidity needs, but also for the purpose of precautionary motives.
+2. Not only do people hold money as idle cash to meet their daily liquidity needs, but also for precautionary motives.

 3. There is not always full employment in the economy but less than full employment.

-4. The value of V may rise at boom period and fall at recession period.
+4. The value of V may rise during the boom period and fall during the recession period.
 So, we cannot expect the value of V to be constant.

-5. The price level and value of money may not change proportionately as the money supply.
+5. The price level and value of money may not change proportionately to the money supply.

 Leave a Reply